MicrosoftDocs/win32/desktop-src/Msi/conditional-statement-syntax.md

 ---
-Description: 'This section describes the syntax of conditional statements used by the MsiEvaluateCondition function and the action sequence tables.
-For more information, see, Examples of Conditional Statement Syntax.' ms.assetid: '6f1657f9-063b-4d57-ad76-95e3dbe25786'
+Description: This section describes the syntax of conditional statements used by the MsiEvaluateCondition function and the action sequence tables.
+For more information, see, Examples of Conditional Statement Syntax. ms.assetid: 6f1657f9-063b-4d57-ad76-95e3dbe25786
-title: Conditional Statement Syntax
+title: Conditional Statement Syntax ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Conditional Statement Syntax

-This section describes the syntax of conditional statements used by the [**MsiEvaluateCondition**](msievaluatecondition.md) function and the action [sequence tables](using-a-sequence-table.md).
+This section describes the syntax of conditional statements used by the [**MsiEvaluateCondition**](/windows/win32/Msiquery/nf-msiquery-msievaluateconditiona?branch=master) function and the action [sequence tables](using-a-sequence-table.md).
 For more information, see, [Examples of Conditional Statement Syntax](examples-of-conditional-statement-syntax.md).

 ## Summary of Conditional Statement Syntax